Spring is a little more than a week away -- the official start of it that is. Personally, I'm beginning to think that winter is never going to leave.

 Not only did it give me hope that spring was, indeed, on its way (after all, doesn't maple sugaring require days in the 40s and nights in the 20s?), it also reminded me I had heard from a faithful reader, Ed, who had written to me in January about all things Vermont and maple syrup.

 According to him, Vermont natives use Grade B or lower syrups -- and he should know, since I get the feeling he is an "old Vermonter" as they say.
-He explained the lower grade syrups are made from sap collected when the maples begin to bud.

 "This is flavorful and tasty, and most sell the light, fancy syrup," he added.